Emirate of Afghanistan (1929)

-The Emirate of Afghanistan was an unrecognized state in Central Asia ruled by the Saqqawists that existed from January to October 1929.
+The Emirate of Afghanistan was a short-lived unrecognized state in Central Asia ruled by the Saqqawists that existed from January to October 1929.
 Habibullāh Kalakāni became the state's only emir on 18 January 1929.
 After the fall of Kalakāni on 13 October 1929, the Emirate ended.

 Their rule is known in the history of Afghanistan as the Saqqawist period.

 History

 The emirate emerged during the Afghan Civil War of 1928–1929, a conflict between Saqqawist forces led by Habibullāh Kalakāni and opposing tribes and monarchs within Afghanistan.
 After early Saqqawist victories, the capture of Kabul in January 1929 marked the establishment of the Saqqawist emirate.
 Kalakāni's rule, known as the Saqqawist period, was marked by social unrest and military engagements.
 Eventually, Nadir Khan captured Kabul on 13 October 1929 and disestablished the emirate.
 The war's aftermath saw Nadir Khan ascend to the throne as Mohammad Nadir Shah and the re-establishment of the Kingdom of Afghanistan.